 Finally, you can install any number of plugins that will let you further extend Tomahawk’s functionality and power.
 There’s almost too much to explain and yet, Tomahawk still manages to observe that Cardinal Rule of music players: thou shalt not interfere with one’s enjoyment of thy tunes.

 Swinsian: A No-Nonsense Music Player with Tons of Features

 Swinsian is an Old English word meaning “To make a (pleasing) sound, make melody or music.”

-Swinsian (named after an Old English word meaning “To make a (pleasing) sound, make melody or music”) is a lightweight iTunes replacement.
+Swinsian is a lightweight iTunes replacement.
 It can import your iTunes library, add watched folders for automatic importing of new tracks, and let you subscribe to podcasts.
-Swinsian will play MP3, FLAC, WMA, Ogg Vorbis, and others.
-It will also allow you to connect your music playing devices like iPhone and iPad for easy file transcoding and transfers.
+Swinsian supports formats like MP3, FLAC, WMA, Ogg Vorbis, and others.
+It also lets you connect music playing devices like iPhone and iPad for easy file transcoding and transfers.

 Another standout feature is automatic sample rate switching, which means Swinsian will give you the highest quality playback from your music files.

-Much of Swinsian’s appeal, however, lies in its music library organization skills, which includes powerful features such as duplicate file finder, auto dead file delete, and global find and replace for your music tags.
-The library includes multiple views such as art grid, columns, track inspector, and a separate playlist window.
-It will also autocomplete tags and download cover art.
+Much of Swinsian’s appeal, however, lies in its music library organization skills, which includes powerful features such as a duplicate file finder, auto dead file deletion, and global find and replace for your music tags.
+The library includes multiple views, such as art grid, columns, track inspector, and a separate playlist window.
+It also autocompletes tags and downloads cover art.